for a list of state libraries and state archives in the U.S.

 Become familiar with the genealogical resources and services available there.

-- Search the Libweb Web site to find the local public libraries in your ancestral counties and towns.
+Search the Libweb site to find the local public libraries in your ancestral counties and towns.

 If you know the death date and location for an ancestor, contact the library and request an obituary.